siddheswarc/Introduction-to-Machine-Learning/Project 2/README.md

 # Predictive Models for Detection of crime

-The goal of this project statement is to apply Machine Learning to solve the handwriting comparison task in forensics.
+The goal of this project is to apply Machine Learning to solve the handwriting comparison task in forensics.
 We formulate this as a problem of Linear Regression where we map a set of input features to a real-valued scalar target.

 The task is to find similarity between the handwritten samples of the known and the questioned writer by using Linear Regression.